 The first half of February whizzed by completely because of a hobby I reconnected and fell in love with again.
 Ever since I received my first Barnes & Noble leather-bound book in the mail, I felt the same throb of passion for rebuilding and collecting rare and beautiful books.
 It's like meeting with an old but tender flame over the summer.
 I completely lose my grip once I become so engrossed with something, be it an object or a new hobby.
 I remember spending hours—days even—on goldfish and fish care when we first set up an aquarium at home. 🐠 I guess I took it from my dad, who's just as passionate about his interests and hobbies.
 His are along the lines of high-powered motorcycles, drones, and expensive DSLR cameras.
 It's nice to see . . .

 Sunday Paper Co, a Manila-based stationery brand, was the first thing I searched for when I stepped into Common Room’s Rockwell branch two years ago.
 This was the year I started paying more attention to local brands like Sunday Paper that embodied good design and quality in their products.
 As a loyal fan of blank notebooks, I noticed and admired the black Simple Notebook right away.
-In fact, it was one of the very few items I took home with me on that trip. . . .
+In fact, it was one of the very few items I took home with me on that trip.
+I use blank notebooks mainly for note-taking and creative writing, so I wanted to see what it felt like to do a good deal of writing on this one.
+The plain black card stock cover may seem too simple at first, but one can consider it as freedom to choose what it should be used . . .